 Basic concept of economics, Nature and scope of economics and its relationship with other sciences.
-Types of goods, Concept and types of demand, law of demand, measures of demand elasticity, Concept and types of supply, law of supply, measures of supply elasticity.
-Types and theory of utility, Diminishing law of utility, equi-marginal utility and Hicks-Allen approach for determining consumer equilibrium.
-Concept of revenue, Factors of production, their deflection and characteristics.
-Law of diminishing marginal returns.
+Types of goods, Concept and types of demand, law of demand, measures of demand elasticity, Concept and types of supply, law of supply, measures of supply elasticity, Types and theory of utility, Diminishing law of utility, equi-marginal utility and Hicks-Allen approach for determining consumer equilibrium, Concept of revenue, Factors of production, their definition and characteristics, Law of diminishing marginal returns.
 Application of microeconomics in solving forest resource problems.
 Emphasis on forest products demand and supply analysis.
 Forest land valuation.
 Quantification and valuation of NTFPs.
 Market - its classification and price determination under different market situations.
-Market of various forest products marketing of NTFPs, MSP of Forest produces in India and Chlattingarh.
-E-marketing Marginal productivity theory, risk talking and uncertainty bearing theories of profit.
+Market of various forest products marketing of NTFPs, MSP of Forest produces in India and Chhattisgarh.
+E-marketing.
+Marginal productivity theory, risk talking and uncertainty bearing theories of profit.
 National income and its concepts.
-Concepts and types of artistics.
-Finance curbon forestry, Carbon Credits.
+Concepts and types of inflation.
+Finance carbon forestry, Carbon Credits.